Selection a section from below

-Assistantship and fellowship consideration begins January 15, 2017.
-Applicants are given an award, put on a wait list, or notified that we will not be able to offer them funding.
-We notify applicants of our decision as soon as possible after January 30, 2017.
+Assistantship and fellowship consideration begins January 15.
+Applicants are given an award, put on a wait list, or notified that we will not be able to offer them admission.
+We notify applicants of our decision as soon as possible after January 30.
 We do not ordinarily notify wait list applicants of their status until we can offer definite word on funding.

 We will schedule all admitted applicant to visit the department and UF during the spring term.
 We hope that a visit in February will provide you with a personal experience that allows you to imagine yourself in our program.